ebeshero/UpTransformation/xquery_setup.md

 In order to start writing XQuery to explore documents, we first have to locate those documents in the eXist-db database. eXist-db, and XQuery in general, uses the term _collection_ to refer to what we would call a directory or subdirectory on our local file system.
 The database is organized hierarchically, with a root collection called `/db`, and we can navigate from there to a file or subcollection with a path, as we would with a regular file system.

 To address the specific document or collections you wish to work with from the database, we typically assign it to a variable using either the `doc()` (for  single document) or `collection()` (for multiple documents) function, with the full path as the argument.
-You can create a variable in two ways, with `declare variable` (declarations must be at the beginning of your document, before any other XQuery code) or with `let` (as part of a FLWOR expression, which we discuss below).
+You can create two different kinds of variables:
+1) a global variable, with `declare variable` (declarations must be at the beginning of your document, before any other XQuery code)
+1) a variable in a FLOWR expression, usually introduced by `let`, which we discuss below).
 Here’s the `declare variable` syntax:

 ```xquery
 declare variable $data := doc("/db/neh-2017/hamlet.xml");